 - Let it rest for 30 minutes, and make dough balls by equally dividing the dough into 4-6 parts according to your pizza or calzone size.

-- Shift the dough balls into the storage box and again rest them at room temperature for 1-2 hours before stretching.
+- Shift the dough balls into the storage box and rest them at room temperature for 1-2 hours before stretching.

-Pizza Vs Calzone – Here, all the Differences Arise!
+Pizza vs. Calzone – Here, all the Differences Arise!

 By now, you’ve found that pizza vs calzone dough is the same, and calzone is a folded pizza.
 So, what makes the difference?
 The stretching, filling/toppings, and baking process.
 Below, we’ll discuss these steps in detail.